Category Archives: Uncategorized

 In 1973, my family moved to Peoria, IL.
 I was 13, and in the middle of a growth spurt. (more…)

-In February when I sent my invitation to announce my forthcoming Writer’s News newsletter, I thought it’d be a week or two before I hit the send button.
+In February last year, when I sent my invitation to announce my forthcoming Writer’s News newsletter, I thought it’d be a week or two before I hit the send button.
 But as I worked with my web-team to get the look and feel “just right” and every word perfect, February turned into March, and March ran into April.
 Then life tossed me a curveball on April 15th.
 My brother called to tell me that our dad had been admitted to Methodist hospital in Peoria, IL.
 Dad’s house cleaner had found him doubled over on the couch.
 His symptoms, a bowel obstruction caused by scar tissue from a 20-year-old surgery.
 Conveniently I was in in the Midwest instead of California and drove to Peoria the next day.
-When Dad went in to surgery four days later, it hadn’t occurred to my brother, sister-in-law and I that he would be dead 18 days later. (more…)
+When Dad went in to surgery four days later, it hadn’t occurred to my brother, sister-in-law and me that he would be dead 18 days later. (more…)

 Once upon a time, I was a voracious reader.
 In my late 20s and early 30s, books were an appendage.
 I read while I gulped down my breakfast, at night alone at my table in my studio apartment, as soon as my favorite TV show had ended, every day during my mass-transit commute from Lincoln Park to the Chicago Loop.